To maximize the safety and health of the campus community during a Pandemic or other Public Health Emergency.

 Additionally, the Student Code (specifically § 2-701) provides the Chancellor with the authority to put “into effect regulations, procedures or measures deemed necessary or appropriate to meet an emergency, to safeguard persons and property, and to maintain educational activities.”

-It is the duty of all members of the university community as well as all visitors to the campus to take necessary health and safety precautions to help protect one another during a pandemic or other public health emergency.
-During such a public health emergency, the campus will employ a number of strategies and resources as part of a public health campaign.
+It is the duty of all members of the university community as well as all visitors to the campus to take necessary health and safety precautions to help protect one another during a Pandemic or other Public Health Emergency.
+During such a Public Health Emergency, the campus will employ strategies and resources as part of a public health campaign.
 This campaign may include imposing restrictions on certain behaviors or requiring individuals to take specific actions.

 “Pandemic” means an outbreak of a disease across a country or the world

 “Public Health Emergency” means (as defined by 20 ILCS 3305) an occurrence or imminent threat of an illness or health condition that:

 (a) is believed to be caused by any of the following: